Humanities Graduate Mentoring Program

 PhD: Philosophy (history of philosophy), Syracuse University, 2014

-Current job title: Director of Information Technology Services at Allan Hancock College in Santa Maria, California
+Current job title: Executive Director of Information Technology Services at Allan Hancock College in Santa Maria, California

 Current job responsibilities: I oversee an ITS team to improve educational outcomes for the college.
 This involves managing large technology projects that involve programming, systems administration, and database administration.